Loknaath-sec/19AI307_ODD-25-26-JAVA/19AI307_JAVA(25-26)/Module-04/DAY-2/README.md

  ```
 /*
 Program to implement a SOLID Principles in Java Program
-Developed by: DHINESH R
+Developed by: LOKNAATH P
-RegisterNumber:  212223220019
+RegisterNumber: 212223240080
 */
 ```